 Not literally, of course.
 I ain’t got nothin’ against the highway.

 Anyway, the trip was about a 5 hour drive, but we made plenty of stops.
-We traveled along the Matanuska river for quite some time, made a brief stop a bit south of Glenallen, then headed along the Copper River for a ways before diverting off toward Valdez.
+We traveled along the Matanuska river for quite some time, made a brief stop a bit south of Glenallen, then headed off toward Valdez.
 To say that we found a number of beautiful sites along the way would be putting it mildly.

 Valdez itself was absolutely wonderful.
 I hit a couple museums (The Whitney Museum and the Valdez Museum & Historical Archive) and we hung out at the docks for a time.
 We ate at the Fat Mermaid a couple of times and made stops at Mike’s Palace and Fu Kung. …suffice to say that we were well fed.
 We also ran into the folks from Sweet Cheeks Bakery, run by the parents of a coworker, but we didn’t get back in time to get our cinnamon buns.
 Still, …all of Alaska is just one small village!
 You just can’t travel through this state without finding connections to the people you meet.
 Eventually, we bought tickets on a tour boat, which of course meant that I got sick (yes I took some meds), but mostly that was just amazing.
 I almost never opt for a paid tour, but I’m very glad I did this time.